hlynch/Biometry2021/docs/Week-8-lab.md

 Now we get what R has returned for the standard error on the co-efficient for the Station=0 group. **<span style="color: green;">Checkpoint #3: Does this make sense?</span>** Its important to recognize that your intuition to use the standard deviation within the Station=0 group to estimate the standard error of the coefficient is not wrong, but that by pooling the data, we can get a more precise estimate of that residual standard deviation.
 Notice also that the only difference in standard errors between the different stations comes from the different sample sizes.

-**<span style="color: green;">Checkpoint #4: Each of you should have your own estimate for mercury at Station0.
+**<span style="color: green;">Checkpoint #4: Write a short script to bootstrap resample data within each station.
+Each of you should end up with a slightly different dataset and fitting the model to that unique dataset will yield a unique estimate for mercury at Station0.
 Calculate the standard deviation of your group's estimates.
-Is this at least approximately equal to the standard error of the estimate?</span>**
+Is this at least approximately equal to the standard error of the estimate as reported by your model's fit?</span>**

 ##Contrasts
 In lecture on Tuesday we discussed several other contrasts.
 Let's start with the Helmhert contrast.